Curve

 -

-beforeThresholdValue
+beforeThresholdValue -

 afterThresholdValue

-This function returns afterThresholdValue
+This function returns afterThresholdValue if x is greater than threshold.

-Otherwise returns beforeThresholdValue
+Otherwise returns beforeThresholdValue.

 Linear Function